 What gets me is that if you can get oil out of coffee, then there must have been oil in the coffee to start with.
 Right?
 I feel like this has to be right.
 But then that means someone put the oil in.
 But who goes around injecting oil into coffee beans?
 I understand it happening once or twice, as a prank.
 But that wouldn’t stay funny forever.
 On the other hand, everything I know about this is a couple years old, so maybe someone was playing a nasty prank on the University of Nevada, Reno.
 Or maybe the oil really comes from the coffee cups, and the coffee is just a red herring.
 I bet they checked that possibility, though.
 I don’t know anybody who drinks herring.

 The establishing shot, of Popeye’s Boring Suburban House, lowered my hopes.
-I was expecting another Popeye-reads-to-Swee’Pea frame for the story, and was glad to see that.
-The cartoon decides to have Popeye go golfing, which I wasn’t glad to see.
+I was expecting another Popeye-reads-to-Swee’Pea frame for the story, and was glad to see that it wasn’t.
+The cartoon decides to have Popeye go golfing, which I was not glad to see.
 Golfing is what comic strip artists do when they start getting boring.
 Olive Oyl is off to a card party, which surprised me as she’s usually sent “shopping” when they need her out of the cartoon.
 But these are thoughtful choices: it foreshadows what Swee’pea encounters through the looking-glass.
 Switching from croquet to golf is probably a good way to Mid-century-Americanize the story without losing the whole hitting-balls-with-birds motif.
 So, as with Hamburger Fishing, good on Ed Nofzinger for thinking out the adaptation some.

 Eugene the Jeep makes a good excuse to get Swee’Pea through the looking glass, but he’s not explicitly used.
 Swee’Pea makes a wish, and the cuckoo clock that’s been sitting in the background all cartoon tells him to try.
 The cuckoo’s answer to Swee’Pea’s skepticism, “cuckoo, cuckoo, you will if you do” has a satisfying gentle comic logic to me.
 It has that nice Yogi Berra charm.